-Near and within the Alternate Route 66, Wilmington to Joliet right-of-way, Alternative 1A would include:
+Near Alternate Route 66, Alternative 1A would include:

-- A second track west of the existing track. - A 10-foot-wide maintenance access facility along the east side of the existing UPRR track in the UPRR right-of-way north of Hoff Road. - Culvert extensions or replacement. - 390 feet of continuous guardrail located less than 3 feet from the Alternate Route 66 west edge of pavement. - 5,700 feet of discontinuous retaining walls, at cut or fill locations, with a maximum height of 23 feet, on the west side of the UPRR track.
-Depending on the location, the walls are 100 feet to 300 feet west of Alternate Route 66.
-The longest retaining wall is 3,200 feet.
-The cut location would include a ditch between the wall and tracks. - Small cut area for a ditch but no retaining wall would be required along the east side of the UPRR right-of-way.

-- Four grading permits would be required for grading of sections, constructing guardrail or retaining walls, or culvert work along or just within the NRHP boundary of Alternate Route 66.
-Of these, one grading permit would include construction of a gravel-surface and asphalt driveway leading from Alternate Route 66 near Hoff Road to the location of the proposed maintenance access facility. - No right-of-way, or permanent or temporary easements would be required from Alternate Route 66 with this alternative.
+- A second track west of the existing track. - A 10-foot-wide maintenance access facility (road) along the east side of the existing UPRR track in the UPRR right-of-way north of Hoff Road. - Culvert extensions or replacement. - 390 feet of continuous guardrail located less than 3 feet from the Alternate Route 66 west edge of pavement. - 5,700 feet of discontinuous retaining walls with a maximum height of 23 feet on the west side of the UPRR track.
+Depending on location, the retaining walls are 100 feet to 300 feet west of Alternate Route 66.
+The longest retaining wall is 3,200 feet. - Four grading permits would be required for grading of sections, the construction of guardrail or retaining walls, or culvert work along or just within the NRHP boundary of Alternate Route 66.
+Of these, one grading permit would include construction of a gravelsurface and asphalt driveway leading from Alternate Route 66 near Hoff Road to the location of the proposed maintenance access facility (road). - No right-of-way or permanent or temporary easements would be required from Alternate Route 66 with this alternative.

-The proposed Project improvements under Alternative 1A would not alter the roadway's existing alignment; therefore, Alternative 1A would not diminish Alternate Route 66's integrity of location.
+The proposed Project improvements under Alternative 1A would not alter the roadway's existing alignment; therefore, Alternative 1A would have no effect to Alternate Route 66's integrity of location.